LuminateOne/laravel-revision-tracking/README.md

     Product:    belonges to Order
 ```
 ##### Relation definitions:

+The model and revision relations depend on the way how the model is loaded.
+See the following examples:

 ###### Relation 1:
 ```php
     // When Eager loading with relations like this